Key Takeaways

 - Sentilhes L, Kayem G, et al. Conservative management of placenta accreta spectrum in the PACCRETA prospective study: 86 conservative cases with outcomes.
 Am J Obstet Gynecol.
 2022.
 PMID: 34914894

-- Palacios-Jaraquemada JM, et al. First randomized controlled trial of one-step conservative surgery vs. hysterectomy for placenta accreta spectrum: 85.3% conservative surgery possible.
+- Nieto-Calvache AJ, Palacios-Jaraquemada JM, et al. Randomized controlled trial of one-step conservative surgery vs. hysterectomy for placenta accreta spectrum.
 2024.
 PMID: 38458362

 - Mie University Hospital.
 TURIP technique for conservative surgery in placenta accreta spectrum.
 2023.
 PMID: 37254306

-- National University Hospital Singapore.
+- KK Women’s and Children’s Hospital Singapore.
 Conservative surgery vs. hysterectomy for placenta accreta spectrum: matched comparison of 10 vs. 10 cases.
 2023.
 PMID: 36641463